 On Sunday 3rd November, 1493 Columbus became the first European to sight Dominica officially, and named it ‘Dominga’ The Spanish were the first to try to colonise islands in the Lesser Antilles but were met with strong resistance.
 Attempts to colonise Dominica with their Christian missionaries were futile.
 The Spanish did not have the skills or knowledge of the mountainous terrain to win over their enemy.

-The English and the French, started to arrive in Dominica at the start of the 1600’s, in their race to colonise the area, and in 1627 the island was claimed by France.
-They established small settlements and started small-scale and extracting timber.
+The English and the French started to arrive in Dominica at the start of the 1600’s, in their race to colonise the area, and in 1627 the island was claimed by France.
+They established basic settlements and started small-scale farming.
 Soon more land was cleared, and labour needs were met by bringing African slaves to the island.

 During this time the Carib population dwindled with European diseases and superior firepower, from 5,000 in the year 1647 to just 400 in 1730.
 Some fled to South America however the majority were wiped out.
 During the 1760s Amerindian survivors withdrew toward the northeast side of the island where 233 acres around Salybia came to be called the ‘Carib Quarter’.
 Around three thousand Caribs still inhabit Dominica today, most of them living in Carib Territory up in the North East of the island.